 3. Co-operation will make it easier to tackle critical world issues: When countries come together peacefully, they have the opportunity to discuss common problems, such as climate change, the threat of nuclear war, environmental damage, and overpopulation.
 Through cooperative efforts, countries can assemble this combined knowledge to construct policies that will help alleviate or avoid these conditions.
 It’s only when we’re all on the same page that we can take meaningful steps toward creating lasting change to turn our ship to move in a better direction.

 It may seem as if you, as an individual, can’t really do much to bring nations together, and that the power lies with leaders and governments.
 But that’s far from the truth.
-In our connected age, you can take advantage of the global platform the internet offers by publicly expressing your ideals.
+In our connected age, you can take advantage of the global platform the internet offers to spread these ideals.
 In doing so, you’ll set an example for everyone else to follow.

 All my best on your journey,